micro-ROS/micro-ROS.github.io/_docs/overview/hardware/index.md

 + RISC-V boards

 <!-- TODO (pablogs): Update this paragraph to a more generic porting guide link  -->
-Please check [this link](https://cwiki.apache.org/confluence/display/NUTTX/Supported+Platforms) to check the complete list and the status of each board.
+Please check [this link](https://cwiki.apache.org/confluence/display/NUTTX/Supported+Platforms) to see the complete list and the status of each board.
 In case you are interested in porting new boards or MCUs, please check the [next link](https://cwiki.apache.org/confluence/display/NUTTX/Porting+Guide).

 Even though many development boards could be used, we have chosen two of them as references.
 This page lists the hardware platforms that we use to test and develop micro-ROS, and also accessories that we frequently refer to, such as add-on boards, and JTAG probes.